-• How to establish a research design and data collection protocols.
+- Students will learn how to establish a research design and data collection protocols.

-mapping, laying out excavation units, hand excavation using arbitrary and natural layers, and stratigraphic profiling.
+- Students will learn field methods for documenting and sampling archaeological sites and deposits, including digital photography, 3D mapping, laying out excavation units, hand excavation using arbitrary and natural layers, and stratigraphic profiling.

-• Students will become familiar with the foraging adaptation, hunter-gatherer belief systems, and the archaeology of
+- Student will become familiar with the foraging adaptation, hunter-gatherer belief systems, and the archaeology of the Lower Pecos region.

-• Students will have prepared a detailed field journal for future reference and research ideas.
+- Students will have prepared a detailed field journal for future reference and research ideas.

-Tuition: $1302.00 (6 credit hours)
+Tuition: $1,507.26 (6 credit hours)

-**Students can apply for merit and need-based scholarships if accepted into the field school.
+*Students can apply for merit and need-based scholarships if accepted into the field school.

 Instructor approval is required to participate in this program.
 Enrollment is limited to 15 participants.

 Once the second application has been processed, students will receive further instructions from the Office of Distance and Extended Learning on how to register and pay for the course.

-Students register for academic courses through the Student Information System/Catsweb during regular University registration periods for Summer 2013, which begins March 25, 2013.
+Students register for academic courses through the Student Information System/Catsweb during regular University registration periods for Summer 2016, which begins March 21, 2016.